Posts

 Image

 In states like Missouri, where Chronic Wasting Disease (CWD) has been confirmed in wild deer populations, trophy hunting without testing isn’t just risky it’s a public health blind spot.
-While no human cases of CWD have been documented, the CDC considers it a theoretical risk due to its similarity to other prion diseases.
+While no human cases of CWD have been documented.
 Prion diseases are a rare but deadly class of neurological disorders caused by misfolded proteins that trigger irreversible brain damage.
 While CWD affects deer, elk, and moose, it belongs to a broader family of prion diseases that have crossed species boundaries before.
-For a full overview of human and animal prion diseases including Creutzfeldt-Jakob Disease (CJD), BSE (mad cow disease), and scrapie see the CDC’s official resource: 📎 CDC: About Prion Diseases Why CWD Matters to Trophy Hunt CWD is a fatal neurological disease caused by misfolded proteins called prions .
-These prions concentrate in the brain, spinal cord, eyes, lymp...
+For a full overview of human and animal prion diseases including Creutzfeldt-Jakob Disease (CJD), BSE (mad cow disease), and scrapie.
+Why CWD Matters to Trophy Hunt CWD is a fatal neurological disease caused by misfolded proteins called prions .
+These prions concentrate in the brain, spinal cord, eyes, lymph nodes, and spleen.
+Even if a deer looks healthy, it may carry infectious prions in the very tissues prized by trophy hunters.
+That means the risk isn’...